 “You were as much an idiot then as you are now!”
 Llarimar yelled.
 “Don’t you ever think about what you’re going to do before you just saunter off and do it!
 Why can’t you just stop, occasionally, and ask yourself if you’re being a complete fool or not?
 I’ll give you a hint!
 The answer us usually yes!”

 Lightsong stumbled back from the bars, startled.
 Llarimar.
 Llarimar was screaming.
-He’d always wondered if the priest had a snapping point.
+Lightstong always wondered if the priest had a snapping point.
 He’d pushed on numerous occasions to try and find it.
 And now, he suddenly felt very guilty.

 “And every time,” Llarimar said, turning away, “I end up in trouble with you.
 Nothing has changed.
 You become a God, and I still end up in prison!”